GradleUp/magik/README.md

         // eg: publishMavenPublicationToGithubRepository ->
         //     publishMavenSnapshotPublicationToGithubRepository
     }
-    // don't use `repositories.github()`, it won't work.
-The dsl construct is necessary to distinguish it from a consume-only repo repositories {
+    // don't use `repositories.github(..)`, it won't work
+    // the dsl construct is necessary to distinguish it from a consume-only repo repositories {
         github {
             // this is superfluous since `github` is the default value, but it determines